 - Team and other event photos will be posted to the Chautauqua Institution Facebook page within two weeks after the Battle.

-Online registration for the 2020 Battle of the Books will be open from October 15 to November 15, 2019.
-Registration is closed.
+Online registration for the 2023 Battle of the Books will be open from October 28 to November 23, 2022.

 Each coach and student member of the team must fill out the appropriate two-sided form posted below to participate in Battle of the Books.
-The forms must be returned to Battle staff by March 23, 2020.
+The forms must be returned to Battle staff by March 13, 2022.
+Forms will be made available to coaches after registration closes.